Forms

 Form fields and logic rules

-Inside the form builder you add fields (the questions) and, where helpful, logic (rules that show or skip parts based on earlier answers).
+Inside the form builder's Builder tab you add fields (the questions) on the Canvas sub-tab and, where helpful, logic (rules that show or skip parts based on earlier answers) on the Logic sub-tab.

 Field types